springernature/frontend-playbook/accessibility/accessibility-checklist.md

 Your page should still make sense when you look at it without CSS.
 This is a core [progressive enhancement technique](../practices/progressive-enhancement.md).

-Don't surprise users by using CSS to make changes to apparent source order.
+Don't surprise users by using CSS to make changes to apparent source order, e.g. by using floats and absolutely-positioned elements.

+Flexbox and CSS grids are particularly vulnerable to apparent source order surprises, and you should take extra care when using them.

 Resources: